-At June 30, 2019, the Town reported a liability of \$629,146 for its proportionate share of the net pension liability.
-The net pension liability was measured as of June 30, 2018.
-The total pension liability used to calculate the net pension asset was determined by an actuarial valuation as of December 31, 2017.
-The total pension liability was then rolled forward to the measurement date of June 30, 2018 utilizing update procedures incorporating the actuarial assumptions.
-The Town's proportion of the net pension liability was based on a projection of the Town's long-term share of future payroll covered by the pension plan, relative to the projected future payroll covered by the pension plan of all participating LGERS employers, actuarially determined.
-At June 30, 2018, the Town's proportion was 0.02652%, which was an decrease of 0.00462% from its proportion measured as of June 30, 2017.
+At June 30, 2021, the Town reported a liability of \$1,087,036 for its proportionate share of the net pension liability.
+The net pension liability was measured as of June 30, 2020.
+The total pension liability used to calculate the net pension asset was determined by an actuarial valuation as of December 31, 2019.
+The total pension liability was then rolled forward to the measurement date of June 30, 2020 utilizing update procedures incorporating the actuarial assumptions.
+The Town's proportion of the net pension liability was based on a projection of the Town's long-term share of future payroll covered by the pension plan, relative to the projected future payroll covered by the pension plan, relative to the projected future payroll covered by the pension plan, actuarially determined.
+At June 30, 2021, the Town's proportion was 0.03042% (measured as of June 30, 2020), which was an increase of 0.00190% from its proportion as of June 30, 2020 (measured as of June 30, 2019).

-For the year ended June 30, 2019, the Town recognized pension expense of \$138,779.
-At June 30, 2019, the Town reported deferred outflows of resources and deferred inflows of resources related to pensions from the following sources:
+For the year ended June 30, 2021, the Town recognized pension expense of \$355,470.
+At June 30, 2021, the Town reported deferred outflows of resources and deferred inflows of resources related to pensions from the following sources:

-Deferred Deferred Inflows of
+Deferred Outflows of Resources Deferred Inflows of Resources

-Outflows of Resources sources

 Differences between expected and actual

-experience \$ 97,062 \$ 3,257
+experience \$ 137,274 \$ -

-Changes of assumptions 166,951 -
+Changes of assumptions 80,897 -

 Net difference between projected and actual

-earnings on pension plan investments 86,363 -
+earnings on pension plan investments 152,971 -

 Changes in proportion and differences

 between Town contributions and proportionate

-share of contributions - 74,135
+share of contributions 5,474 23,886

 Town contributions subsequent to the

-measurement date 132,573
+measurement date 208,988

-Total \$ 482,949 \$ 77,392
+Total \$ 585,604 \$ 23,886

-\$132,573 reported as deferred outflows of resources related to pensions resulting from Town contributions subsequent to the measurement date will be recognized as a decrease of the net pension liability in the year ending June 30, 2020.
+\$208,988 reported as deferred outflows of resources related to pensions resulting from Town contributions subsequent to the measurement date will be recognized as a decrease of the net pension liability in the year ending June 30, 2022.
 Other amounts reported as deferred inflows or outflows of resources related to pensions will be recognized in pension expense as follows: